MarcusZeal/mystara-isle-canon/content/Sessions/Session 3.md

 1. **What do the murals depict?**

     - **History Check (DC 15)**:
         - Success: The murals show the rise and fall of the Eldoran civilization, their achievements, and their ultimate downfall due to their hubris and a catastrophic event.
-You get the feeling that you'll be able to learn more about their history by speaking with [[Aeloria's Essence]].
+You get the feeling that you'll be able to learn more about their history by speaking with [[Aelorian's Essence]].
         - Failure: The murals are faded and hard to decipher, but they seem to depict an ancient civilization and a great disaster.

 2. **What is the purpose of the circle?**